mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

     1. We can create a third role to directly own the object and act as a sort of proxy "group".
 (The group role doesn't need to be a `LOGIN` role and thus doesn't require a password to be configured.)
     1. Then we can grant _that group role_ to any other roles we'd like.
-    1. Those granted roles will then have permission do things _as if they were the owner themselves_.
+    1. Those child roles will then have permission do things _as if they were the owner themselves_.

     You can use the Mathesar UI to configure an arrangement like the above, though it will require many steps.